matobodo/DiscordWebhookLogging/README.md

 ```

 ## Examples
-Here are some basic examples to demonstrate how this package works
+Here are some basic examples to demonstrate how this package works.

 ### Example of all log levels
 #### Python: